 The words that come through my hand, when read, are dry and tasteless.
 When I read them silently or out loud, there is the desire to shrug my shoulders.

-Words are so very important.
 I love Jane Austen.
 Her writing is so clear and concise.
-Her use of words in written conversations and in all the descriptions paint beautiful pictures, leaving no lack.
+Her use of words in written conversations and in all her descriptions paint beautiful pictures, leaving no lack.

 “Elizabeth’s mind was too full for conversation, but she saw and admired every remarkable spot and point of view.
 They gradually ascended for half a mile, and then found themselves at the top of a considerable eminence, where the wood ceased, and the eye was instantly caught by Pemberley House, situated on the opposite side of a valley, into which the road, with some abruptness, wound.
 It was a large, handsome, stone building, standing well on rising ground, and backed by a ridge of high woody hills; — and in front, a stream of some natural importance was swelled into greater, but without any artificial appearance.
 Its banks were neither formal, nor falsely adorned.
 Elizabeth was delighted.
 She had never seen a place for which nature had done more, or where natural beauty had been so little counteracted by an awkward taste.
 They were all of them warm in their admiration; and at that moment she felt that to be mistress of Pemberley might be something!”
 (Pride & Prejudice, Chapter 1, Volume III)